spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/in-kubernetes-v2/index.md

 a deploy stage would _consume_ artifact 1, but _produce_ artifact 2 as an output.

-When running pipelines, you can always check the produced outputs for any stage by examinging the execution's "source" directly:
+When running pipelines, you can always check the produced outputs for any stage by examining the execution's "source" directly:

 {%
   include